 For example, you can set your image size as follows: 1300 x 900 for horizontal and 900 x 1300 for vertical images.
 Keep this image size constant throughout your blog anytime you upload either horizontal or vertical photos.
 The dimensions given here are just for demo purposes (feel free to set your own image dimensions).

-I resize my images through the free version of Picmonkey and I use the Design feature to create the image size.
+I design and resize my images through Picmonkey (it’s no longer free ) and I use the Design feature to create the image size.
 I then add my image of size as an overlay.